 Get in touch

-The Community Partnerships Programme was originally set up with a generous gift from the Paul Hamlyn Foundation.
+The Community Partnerships scheme was originally set up with a generous gift from the Paul Hamlyn Foundation.